 Consensual sexual relationships between faculty members and students (voted by the faculty, 1993).
 Experience has shown that consensual sexual relationships between faculty members and students can lead to harassment.
 Faculty members should understand the potential for coercion in sexual relationships with students with whom the faculty members also have instructional, advisory or supervisory relationships.

 Even when such relationships do not lead to harassment, they can compromise the integrity of the educational process.
 The objectivity of evaluations which occur in making recommendations or assigning grades, honors, and fellowships may be called into question when a faculty member involved in those functions has or has had a sexual relationship with a student.

-In cases in which it proves necessary, the Dean of Faculty, in consultation with the Dean of Students and the chair (or head) of the relevant department, will evaluate the student's situation and take measures to prevent deprivation of educational and advising opportunities.
-The appropriate officers of the College will have the authority to make exceptions to normal academic rules and policies that are warranted by the circumstances.
+In cases in which it proves necessary, the dean of the faculty, in consultation with the dean of students and the chair (or head) of the relevant department, will evaluate the student's situation and take measures to prevent deprivation of educational and advising opportunities.
+The appropriate officers of the college will have the authority to make exceptions to normal academic rules and policies that are warranted by the circumstances.

 Subject to respect for the rights of others, every student enjoys the assurance of the full exercise of those rights expressed in the Honor Code and the preceding three statements, including but not limited to the following specific rights:

 The right to engage in the free exchange of ideas.